ethereum-optimism/optimism/op-batcher/readme.md

 When a Tx fails, an asynchronous receipts handler is triggered.
 The channel from whence the Tx's frames came has its `frameCursor` rewound, so that all the frames can be resubmitted in order.

 ### Channel Times Out
 When at Tx is confirmed, an asynchronous receipts handler is triggered.
 We only update the batcher's state if the channel timed out on chain.
-In that case, the `blockCursor` is rewound to the first block added to that channel, and clears the channel queue.
+In that case, the `blockCursor` is rewound to the first block added to that channel, and the channel queue is cleared out.
 This allows the batcher to start fresh building a new channel starting from the same block -- it does not need to refetch blocks from the sequencer.